About Serenity House

 Serenity House is a community outreach center of Arch Street United Methodist Church, based in North Philadelphia, a low-income community of color.
+Serenity House is a welcoming nonprofit that plays an important role in the community.
 One of the projects rooted at Serenity House is called Serenity Soular, which aims to build the green economy in North Philadelphia and train residents for jobs in the solar industry.

-Serenity Soular is bringing a diverse group of people and institutions together around the common goal of supporting a thriving and sustainable community in North Philadelphia.
-Since its inception, the project has been fueled by crossing borders between communities, and that continues to be the case: Serenity Soular includes students and faculty from Swarthmore College alongside North Philadelphia residents.
-This installation has involves new partners, including Solar States, a local solar installation company, and RE-volv.
+For this project, Serenity Soular brought together a diverse group of people and institutions around the common goal of supporting a thriving and sustainable community in North Philadelphia.
+This installation involved many community partners including Serenity Soular, which is composed of students and faculty from Swarthmore College alongside North Philadelphia residents, RE-volv Solar Ambassadors at Swarthmore College, RE-volv, and Solar States, a North Philadelphia solar company with an educational mission.

 Serenity Soular supported two neighborhood residents with stipends to shadow Serenity House’s solar installation, an experience that could launch these residents into careers in the green economy!
 John Bowie, a local Community Social Activist says, “We are asking the young people in the community to just say no, without giving them something to say yes to.
 This is something that they can say yes to.
 By giving them an opportunity to see new technology that helps the environment, that offers the opportunity for jobs in the future.”